zheminggu/computer-graphics/README.md

 # Read Me
+## How to use
 This project is build with glfw3.3 FreeImage and openGL.

-To load model successfully, the direction of model file should not contain any space
+To load model successfully, the direction of model file should not contain any space, you can also input Data/Models/better-balls.d.txt or Data/Models/cow.d.txt to load exist models

 input E to start preview mode